Physical Therapy Guide to Hypermobility Spectrum Disorders

 Because hypermobility conditions are inherited, they cannot be prevented.
 Early detection and treatment (before pain develops) may help minimize pain or other impairments.
 This can enhance your long-term well-being.

 What Kind of Physical Therapist Do I Need?

-You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can find physical therapists in your area with these credentials and clinical expertise on Find a PT, a tool built by the American Physical Therapy Association.

-General tips when you're looking for a physical therapist (or any other health care provider):
+- General tips when you're looking for a physical therapist (or any other health care provider):

 - Get recommendations from family, friends, or other health care providers.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes consumers should have access to information to:

 * PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.